Wormholes with Ends of the World: 3D gravity model

 In our situation, where the asymptotic boundaries are themselves bordered 2D surfaces, we need some dynamical codimension-one objects in the bulk to account for the extra degrees of freedom from the borders.
 A natural object to consider is the EOW brane, proposed in \cite{Takayanagi11,FTT11} to model the holographic dual of a single BCFT.
 The action for the EOW brane $Q$ is given by

 where $h_{ab}$ is the induced metric, $K_{ab}$ is the extrinsic curvature (defined with the normal vector pointing outward), $K$ is the trace of $K_{ab}$, and $T\in(-1,1)$ is a parameter known as the brane tension (see e.g. \cite{KR20}).
-This restriction on the range of the brane tension is such that they admit negative-curvature intrinsic geometry, which is a requirement for it to connect to the asymptotic boundaries of $\CM$.
-We will call EOW branes with tensions within this range AdS EOW branes because of their locally AdS${}_2$ nature.\footnote{See \cite{CMW21} for a tighter bound from bootstrap.} Here is a sketch:
+This restriction on the range of the brane tension is such that they admit negative-curvature intrinsic geometry, which is a requirement for it to connect to the asymptotic boundaries of $\CM$.\footnote{See \cite{CMW21} for a tighter bound from bootstrap.} We will call EOW branes with tensions within this range ``AdS EOW branes'' because of their locally AdS${}_2$ nature.
+For example, one can have a 3D manifold whose boundary consists of a disk asymptotic boundary and a disk EOW brane:

 Like conical defects, the EOW branes can also interpolate between different asymptotic boundaries.
-The difference is that the branes are themselves two-dimensional objects, and the boundaries of the branes are identified with BCFT borders.
-Since BCFT borders have boundary conditions labels, the branes ending on a border with label $a$ should also carry a label $a$, and correspondingly a tension $T_a$.
-As a rule of our model, we require all the EOW branes to end on the asymptotic boundaries.
-Lifting this restriction would result in certain ``half-wormholes", which will be discussed in Section~\ref{ssec:firstmom}.
+The difference is that the branes are 2D objects, and the boundaries of the branes are identified with BCFT borders, i.e., anchored to the BCFT borders.
+Since BCFT borders have boundary conditions labels, a brane ending on a border with label $a$ should also carry a label $a$, and correspondingly a tension $T_a$.
+As a rule of our model, we require all the EOW branes to end on the asymptotic boundaries, i.e., compact EOW branes such as spherical branes are not allowed.
+Lifting this restriction would result in certain ``one-boundary wormholes", which will be discussed in Section~\ref{ssec:firstmom}.

 So far, this is just the original model used in the AdS/BCFT framework \cite{Takayanagi11,FTT11}, but we will also incorporate branes composed of more than one smooth segment to model the boundary operators, including both boundary-condition-changing ones and boundary-condition-preserving ones.
-This kind of brane has been previously studied in \cite{MM22,BKSS22}.
-(See also \cite{GLMW21}.)
+This kind of brane has been previously studied in \cite{MM22,BKSS22} (see also \cite{GLMW21}).
 On such a brane, $T$ is only piecewise constant, i.e.,~each smooth segment potentially has a different $T$.
 It reduces to the original EOW brane action when the brane is everywhere smooth and the tension is everywhere constant.
 We will soon improve the notation to emphasize this point (see \eqref{eq:action_EOW2} below).